 6. Clinical Trial and Lab Testing

-Clinical trials, research, and even lab testing can take so many years to finish that’s why with machine learning used in the process, it could help save time, money and effort, not to mention many lives and improvement of disease treatments.
+Clinical trials, research, and even lab testing can take so many years to finish.
+That’s why machine learning is used in the process, it could help save time, money, and effort, not to mention many lives and improvement of disease treatments.

 Through machine learning technologies, potential clinical trial candidates and their medical history can be easily accessed and monitored reducing data-based errors and other factors that hinder successful research.
 It can also be used as a remote and real-time monitoring data access to increase safety and reduce emergencies causing harm or death to participants.

 Quest Lab Stewardship powered by hc1 has developed an innovative service employing machine learning to laboratory testing across healthcare systems to optimize laboratory test utilization.
 Aside from an efficient way of data gathering, it also provides a framework for lab directors and hospital personnel to discuss with medical staff and identify areas of concern once lab testing is done.

 Using the machine learning technique called artificial neural networks can help collect the data around the world and use this information to monitor and predict disease outbreaks.
 With this information on hand, minor diseases and chronic infections can easily be addressed and immediately treated.